canokeys/canokey-documentation/content/userguide/webauthn/_index.md

 - SM2 algorithm

-Firmware version 3.1.1 adds:

-- Configuration options including `alwaysUv`, minimum PIN length, forced PIN change, and long-press reset settings
-- `minPinLength`, `thirdPartyPayment`, and HMAC-secret during credential creation (`hmac-secret-mc`) extensions
-- ML-DSA-65 (`alg = -49`) credentials; the default algorithm ID for SM2 changes from `-48` to `-54`
-- No fixed limit of 64 Discoverable Credentials: actual capacity depends on available device storage, and the device also reports the remaining capacity
-- U2F support when `alwaysUv` is disabled

 {{% notice note %}}
 Firmware version 3.0.0 does not support U2F, WebAuthn over USB on iOS 17.4 and 18, or WebAuthn on macOS, including Safari, Firefox, and applications that rely on Apple's CTAP stack.
 Firmware version 3.0.2 and later are not affected by these limitations.
 {{% /notice %}}